mpanighetti/dnd5e-rhythmancy/ch-3-rhythmancy-classes.md

 _14th-level College of Legends feature_

 You have mastered unlocking hidden or lost ancient secrets.
 You learn the _legend lore_ spell, or another bard spell of your choice from the divination school for which you are eligible if you already know _legend lore_.
 This spell doesn't count against the number of bard spells you know.
-When you cast _legend lore_ using rhythmancy points, the casting time is 1 Action, and you replace its material component requirements with a musical instrument worth at least 1 gp.
+When you cast _legend lore_ using rhythmancy points, the casting time is 1 Action, and you replace its material component requirements with an instrument worth at least 1 gp.

 ## Ranger